 Going All-In Without a Transition Plan

-When we first met Ree, she had just abruptly transitioned from her city-dwelling life to becoming a full-fledged ranch wife overnight.
+When we first met Ree, she had just gone from city life to ranch wife overnight.

 Get your feet wet slowly.
 Master self-reliance skills at a measured pace before fully exiting the rat race.